Deadpikle/EasyBackup/README.md

 ## Features/Updates to Come

-* Option to update a previous backup instead of creating an entirely new backup
+* Option to update a previous backup instead of creating an entirely new backup (only adds new files and updates modified files based on a hash; does NOT delete old files that have been removed)
-* Other settings and small upgrades here and there

 ## Can I help contribute?